Mandatory Water Use Curtailment

 When would the mandatory curtailment end?

 The LCRA Board would determine the conditions for lifting pro rata curtailment prior to initiating any curtailment.
-LCRA’s current Water Management Plan provides that a DWDR declaration will be cancelled when combined storage of lakes Buchanan and Travis is above 1.4 million acre-feet.
+LCRA’s Water Management Plan provides that a DWDR declaration will be cancelled when combined storage of lakes Buchanan and Travis is above 1.4 million acre-feet.
 As determined by the LCRA Board, curtailment may be lifted, or the amount of curtailment may be reduced prior to a cancellation of a DWDR declaration.

 Social Media